Ahmad-Abdulkader/Math-Game/README.md

   - Multiplication
   - Division
   - Mix
-- Randomly generated questions.
+- Randomly generated mathematical questions.
 - Tracks correct and wrong answers.
 - Displays the final game results.
+- Changes the console color based on the answer/result.
-- Option to play again.
+- Allows the player to play again.

-- Uses separate header and source files for reusable functions.
+---

 ## Technologies